-Management agrees to reimburse employees up to two hundred and twentyfive dollars (\$225.00) per year, or up to four hundred and fifty dollars (\$450.00) for a two (2) year period for the purchase of safety footwear, orthotics and/or prescription safety glasses.
+Management agrees to reimburse employees up to two three hundred and twenty-five fifty dollars (\$225350.00) per year, or up to four hundred and fifty dollars (\$450.00) seven hundred dollars (\$700.00) for a two (2) year period for the purchase of safety footwear or, orthotics and/or prescription safety glasses.
 The employee will purchase footwear meeting OSHA and/or WISHA standards for the employee's position.
 Upon request, and at management discretion, additional reimbursement may be authorized on a case-by-case basis.